Control for time interval.

 Press the steering wheel button (1) or (2) to increase or decrease the time interval.

 The distance indicator (3) shows the current time interval.

 Different time intervals to the vehicle in front can be selected and shown in the driver display as 1-5 horizontal lines - the more lines the longer the time interval.
 One line represents about 1 second to the vehicle in front, 5 lines represents about 3 seconds.

-The adaptive cruise control allows the time interval to vary significantly in certain situations in order to allow the car to follow the vehicle in front smoothly and comfortably.
-At low speed, when the distances are short, the adaptive cruise control increases the time interval slightly.
+Pilot Assist allows the time interval to vary significantly in certain situations in order to allow the car to follow the vehicle ahead smoothly and comfortably.
+At low speed, when the distances are short, Pilot Assist increases the time interval slightly.

 When the symbol in the driver display shows a car and a steering wheel, Pilot Assist follows a vehicle in front at a preset time gap.

 When only one steering wheel is shown, there is no vehicle within a reasonable distance ahead.

 - The higher the speed the longer the calculated distance in metres for a given time interval.

 - Only use the time intervals permitted by local traffic regulations.

 - If the driver supports do not seem to respond with a speed increase when activated, it may be because the time window to the vehicle ahead is shorter than the set time window.